 Thank you so much.

-Sections of my poem “Silence” in the latest issue of Otoliths.
-Thank you very much, Mark Young.
+Two of my poems have been published in the new issue of Otoliths.
+Thank you, Mark Young.

 I have three poems published in Isacoustic.
 Thank you to Barton Smock.

 My flash fiction piece “Time” is published in the new Blue Fifth Review.
 Thanks to Michelle Elvy, Bill Yarrow, and Sam Rasnake!

 I have two poems accepted for publication in the 2018 issue of Indefinite Space, edited by Marcia Arrieta.
 Thanks so much, Marcia.

 Two poems accepted for publication in the February issue of the wonderful magazine Otoliths, edited by Mark Young.
 Thanks so much, Mark.